conda-incubator/conda-pypi/docs/features.md

 `conda-pypi` includes a powerful conversion engine that enables direct conversion of pure Python wheels to `.conda` packages with proper translation of Python package metadata to conda format.
-The system includes intelligent mapping of PyPI dependencies to conda equivalents and provides cross-platform support for package conversion, ensuring that converted packages work across different operating systems and architectures.
+The system includes name mapping of PyPI dependencies to conda equivalents and provides cross-platform support for package conversion, ensuring that converted packages work across different operating systems and architectures.